-(g) Cost Effectiveness, Intermediary Costs.
+(f)(g) Cost Effectiveness, Intermediary Costs.
 Cost efficient designs and reasonable soft costs, such as professional fees, are strongly encouraged.
 2 Points will be awarded to each of the top 2 Proposed Developments with the lowest percentage of intermediary costs.
+No more than 4 Proposed Developments will receive Points in this category.

+Lowestpercentage 4 Points

+Second-Lowest percentage 3 Points

+Third Lowest percentage 2 Points

+Fourth-Lowest percentage 1 Point

 2 Points to each of the top 2 Proposed Developments